-This post is in addition to my earlier post on Travel Photo Jaipur, a Photography festival in Jaipur – Travel Photo Jaipur Part IIÂ and Travel Photo Jaipur Part I.
+This post is in addition to my earlier post on Travel Photo Jaipur, a Photography festival in Jaipur – Travel Photo Jaipur Part II and Travel Photo Jaipur Part I. As mentioned earlier, Travel Photo Jaipur was a multi-day and multi-event festival.
+It involved large canvas-size prints put on display at many historical and heritage locations across Jaipur city.
+Albert Hall Museum in Jaipur was one of the main venues.
+Here are pictures of the Albert Hall Museum, Jaipur.
+Have a look.

-One of the very interesting sessions at Travel Photo Jaipur was the one with Mr. Giles Tillotson.
-The topic of the session was photography by Maharajah Sawai Ram Singh II (1835-1880 AD), considered one of the earliest proponents of photography in Jaipur.
-Photography was one of the major hobbies of Maharajah Sawai Ram Singh II.
+One of the very interesting sessions at Travel Photo Jaipur was the one with Mr. Giles Tillotson, Consultant Director at the Jaipur City Palace Museum.
+The topic of the session was “Photography by Maharajah Sawai Ram Singh II“, considered one of the earliest proponents of photography in Jaipur.
+Photography was one of the major hobbies of Maharajah Sawai Ram Singh II (1835-1880 AD).
 A large number of pictures found in his archives go on to prove his love for photography.
+Sawai Ram Singh II is linked strongly with the early history of photography in India.

-In all, it was surely a very interesting event…one of the first in travel photography in Jaipur.
+During these sessions, travel photography books were also on display; curated & hosted by the BIND collective.
+Visitors were free to browse through the books on display.
+A list of books on display was also shared.
+In all, it was surely a very interesting event; one of the first in travel photography in Jaipur.
 What made the festival interesting was that the visitors & organizers were quite focused.
-Unlike other modern festivals in Jaipur like Jaipur literature festival, Jaipur theater festival, etc, which have become lifestyle events, this was a welcome change.
-If you are into photography, watch for Travel Photo Jaipur, next year!
+Unlike other modern festivals in Jaipur like the Jaipur literature festival, Jaipur theater festival, etc, which have become lifestyle events, this was a welcome change.
+If you are into photography, watch for Travel Photo Jaipur, events in the future.

 Related Read:

-Stay updated with Jaipurthrumylens Facebook, Twitter, Instagram
+Stay updated with Jaipurthrumylens’ Facebook, Twitter, and Instagram

 That looks a great idea.